Cade83/SimsOfStoriesWiki/content/Mai Legacy/ML Sims/Gen 2/Joaquin Le Chien.md

 > ![[1.22.7.png]]
 > Joaquin and Sergio as prom kings.

-The way he was raised led to him developing a bit of an ego that carried over to his school life, where Joaquin lording over others resulted in him rising to the top of the high school food chain and being surrounded by friends.
+The way he was raised led to him developing a bit of an ego that carried over to his school life, where Joaquin lording over others resulted in him rising to the top of the [[Windenburg Secondary School|secondary school]] food chain and being surrounded by friends.
 He became known for throwing incredible parties that he'd invite the entire school to, which he would then DJ.
 Joaquin had one rival however- [[Sergio Romeo]].
 Sergio didn't bow down to Joaquin like the rest of the school, and their fights became the stuff of legend.
 One fateful day, the two of them were assigned to a school project together, and while at [[Romeo House|Sergio's]], the two admitted their attraction to each other and became an it couple.
 The pair of them even won prom king together at the end of the year.

 > [!caption|right]
 > ![[1.22.9.png]]
 > Joaquin proposes to Sergio.

-Joaquin's best friend at the time, [[Hajar Cresques]], was never a fan of Sergio and would always express her doubts in him, but once Hajar went off to college, Joaquin proposed to Sergio, and Sergio became part of the Le Chien Legacy.
+Joaquin's best friend at the time, [[Hajar Cresques]], was never a fan of Sergio and would always express her doubts in him, but once Hajar went off to university, Joaquin proposed to Sergio, and Sergio became part of the Le Chien Legacy.
 The pair of them lived happily together for a few years until Hajar reentered Joaquin's life, and began to fill him with doubt again.
 As time passed, Hajar's words took root in Joaquin's mind, and he began to fall out of love with Sergio.
 Eventually, the two of them got divorced, and Joaquin married Hajar shortly after.

 > [!caption|left]
 > ![[1.8.3 v2.png]]